Shawling/chat/README.md

-# A Chat server written with Go.
+# A chat server write with Go.